RoYoMi/DateTools/README.md

 ### DateTools
 Builds a date object, complete with methods for manipulating dates and times, via a programmer-friendly interface.
-Dates are automatically parsed from a variety of formats, however the safest format is yyyyMMddHHmmss.
-This is the autohotkey standard format.
+Dates are automatically parsed from a variety of formats.
 When parsing dates, any missing date information will derived from the information provided or will be gathered from A_Now.

 Note, this set of functions may not behave properly for dates before the 1600's.